The Wonder Bean

 Corn is not the only potential industrial feedstock that might be grown on the Grand Prairie.
 Industrial hemp is one.
 Disease-free, unappetizing to insects, and able to deliver two crops a year, the plant used to be grown widely in the region.
 (Future governor Richard Oglesby made and sold hemp ropes from a cart in Decatur as a youth.)
 These days hemp fiber can be processed into everything from clothing to car bodies.
 Another miracle crop is cuphea, a Central American shrub that yields seed oils containing fatty acids used to make solvents, detergents, and emulsifiers.
 The plant (hybrids of which were successfully grown in central Illinois test fields in 1999) has potential for Midwest farmers looking for a third crop to rotate with corn and beans.

-Advocates of new crops are undertaking re-education campaigns, just as they did in the 1920s, when the soybean was as rare in a Grand Prairie field as a bidet in farmhouse.
+Advocates of new crops are undertaking re-education campaigns, just as they did in the 1920s, when the soybean was as rare in an Illinois field as a bidet in an outhouse.
 The University of Illinois Ag Extension Service started a “Seeds-for-Kids” program which gave cooperating farm youth five new crops to plant in small plots, the aim being to introduce the next generation of farmers to alternative crops.

 Essential for anyone interested in Illinois history and literature.
 Hallwas deservedly won the 2018 Lifetime Achievement Award from the Illinois State Historical Society.